-The record starts with v=spf1 so that it is identified as a SPF record and the record looks something like this:
+The record starts with v=spf1 so that it is identified as an SPF record and the record looks something like this:

-Mails sent from servers that are not included in the SPF record gets tagged as soft fail and maybe flagged as spam or suspicious, which is why having SPF set is a good practice to end up your mails in the receiver's inbox.
+Mails sent from servers that are not included in the SPF record get tagged as soft fail and may be flagged as spam or suspicious, which is why having SPF set is a good practice to end up your mails in the receiver's inbox.

-You can find help on how to setup SPF for few domain hosts:
+You can find help on how to setup SPF for a few domain hosts:

 Setting up DKIM:

-To set DKIM on your server you will have to first generate a public key that is to be added in the record and record has to be added in your DNS records.
+To set DKIM on your server you will have to first generate a public key that is to be added to the record and the record has to be added in your DNS records.

 To do that, you will have to access your email’s provider admin console and the steps may differ depending on your email provider.

-Once the public key is generated you will have to add a record which has the key that is generated.
+Once the public key is generated you will have to add a record that has the key that is generated.

 The record looks like this: